jhickmanit/auth0-onfido-rule/README.md

+**NOTE: This is an example only and should not be used in any production environment.**

 # Auth0 + Onfido Sample Rule App

 This is an EXAMPLE app to show how organization can leverage Auth0's Rule engine and Onfido's Identity Verification (IdV) service to provide strongly validated identities to your application.